 - Shares quoted on the Alternative Investment Market can also be eligible for 100% BPR

-- BPR at 50% is available on land, machinery, plant and buildings used for business purposes
+- BPR is also available on land, machinery, plant and buildings used for business purposes

-Tax helpand financial advicefrom an independent financial adviser is essential when looking at Business Property Relief as there are always things to look out for.
+Tax help and advice from an experienced Inheritance tax planner is essential when looking at Business Property Relief as there are always things to look out for.

 - Business assets must have been owned by the donor for two years to qualify for BPR and the business in respect of which a claim is made must also be wholly or mainly a trading company.